-Assistant Dean, Graduate School of Education and Associate Professor of Education
+Professor and Assistant Dean, Graduate School of Education

 Dr. Erickson is currently Assistant Dean of the Graduate School of Education at California Lutheran University.
 Her responsibilities include curriculum development, assessment, and accreditation as well as oversight of student issues, course scheduling, and staff evaluation.
 She has worked at Cal Lutheran since 2002, teaching educational leadership courses in both the masters and doctoral programs.
 Prior to working in higher education, Dr. Erickson was the Director of Curriculum and Student Services for the San Carlos School District, working with special education, professional development, charter schools, categorical programs, grants, and hiring of faculty and staff.
 She was also a site principal for eight years and taught at the primary level.
 She has extensive background in professional development, curriculum, and assessment and has worked as a consultant to urban charter schools.